Vice President and Dean of Admissions and Financial Aid

 St. Lawrence University

-What are students doing or talking about when they are not in class?
+- What are students doing or talking about when they're not in class?
 As you walk across the campus, get near students who are speaking to one another.
 What are they talking about?
 A campus issue?
 What just happened in class?
 That afternoon’s sporting event?

 Answers to these questions will lead you to better understand the college you are visiting and allow you to evaluate the differences between schools that may seem alike at first.
 I hope this will encourage you to use some sole to find the soul!